apollographql/apollo-server/docs/source/api/plugin/landing-pages.md

 });
 ```

-If you don't want to use Apollo Server's default landing page, you can:
-- Install the `ApolloServerPluginLandingPageGraphQLPlayground` plugin, which uses the [GraphQL Playground IDE](https://github.com/graphql/graphql-playground) as a landing page,
-- Install a [custom plugin](../../integrations/plugins/) implementing [`renderLandingPage`](../../integrations/plugins-event-reference/#renderlandingpage), or
-- Install the `ApolloServerPluginLandingPageDisabled` plugin to serve no landing page.

-FIXME should link to the main landing pages page, depending which lands first
-## `ApolloServerPluginLandingPageLocalDefault`
+Available configuration options are listed in each plugin's reference below.

+## Default non-production landing page

-The `ApolloServerPluginLandingPageLocalDefault` shows a splash page welcoming you to your server.
+The `ApolloServerPluginLandingPageLocalDefault` shows a splash page welcoming you to Apollo Server .
 It's designed for use in local development, where `NODE_ENV` is not set to `production`.
 The landing page provides a copyable command-line snippet showing how to run operations with your server, and provides a link to query your graph in Apollo Sandbox (a hosted GraphQL IDE that runs entirely inside your browser and doesn't require an account).

 ### Options